tcheeric/nostr-bot/README.md

 # nostr-bot
 A bot framework for nostr

+// TODO